isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 ### Calculation
-Based on request host (caller) information, service will be identified.
+Based on agreement information, service will be identified.
-Based on user-id provided, role, tenant, organization, and agreement current plan will be recovered.
+Based on scope provided, current plan will be recovered.
-Current SLA for this user is calculated and responded.
+Current SLA for this scope is calculated and responded.

 The calculation method is out of the scope for this spec and is let open for implementors.